andreas-vester/ProjectVote/README.md

 The application should now be running.
 The first time you run the application, Docker Compose will build the images, which may take a few minutes.

+## Database

+The application uses a SQLite database to store application data.

+### Location and Persistence

+The database is stored in the `data` directory at the root of the project.
+This is achieved using a bind mount in `docker-compose.yml`, which maps the `./data` directory on your host machine to the `/app/data` directory inside the `backend` container.

+This ensures the database file (`applications.db`) is directly accessible on your filesystem and persists across container restarts.

+### Accessing the Database

+Since the database file is on your host machine at `data/applications.db`, you can open it using any standard SQLite database tool.
+There is no need to connect to the running container.